Visiting Curaçao with your Southern Caribbean cruise or staying near Willemstad? Rent a car and beach hop the Curaçao beaches.

 Curaçao Tours You Can Take from Willemstad

 Not interested in beach hopping or exploring Willemstad?
 Been there and done that, but you’re looking for something adventurous.
-Perhaps one of these Curaçao excursions will pique your interest.
+Perhaps one of these Curaçao shore excursions will pique your interest.

-Tasty Itinerary: Where to Eat in Curaçao
+Where to Eat in Curaçao

 Blue View Sunset Terrace

-It started to rain again after leaving Grote Knip so we decided to break for lunch.
-We came across Blue View Sunset Terrace right at Playa Forti and with everyone coming and going from the parking lot, we decided it had to be good.
+It started to rain again after leaving Grote Knip, so we decided to break for lunch.
+We came across Blue View Sunset Terrace right at Playa Forti, and with everyone coming and going from the parking lot, we decided it had to be good.

 This eatery was super casual with island vibes and the best ocean view.
 On the menu, they had iguana.
 I could not get myself to try it.
-Where I come from, iguana is not normally -I mean, ever- on the menu.
-Have you tried iguana?
-How do you like it?
+Where I come from, the iguana is not normally -I mean, ever- on the menu.

-I will say, my BBQ chicken wings were one of the best I’ve ever had.
-They were crispy, not soggy and their homemade BBQ was sweet and smokey, and just fantastic.
-I really enjoyed them.
-I had some of hubby’s fries and they were cooked perfectly.
-Everything was great tasting and great quality.
+The BBQ chicken wings were one of the best I’ve ever had.
+They were crispy, not soggy, and their homemade BBQ was sweet, smokey, and just fantastic.
+I enjoyed them.

 Old Market at Plasa Bieu